M-L-P/grub2-fyde/README-English.md

 It is used to boot fydeOS, with grub theme added, adapted from which of [brunch](https://github.com/sebanc/brunch).
 #### Feature
+- Using patched [grub](https://github.com/a1ive/grub) of [a1ive](https://github.com/a1ive), it totally supports secure boot，
+  - It can load any unsigned kernel, so that fydeOS can be booted with Secure Boot enabled, not disabled anymore;
 - Dark mode;
 - Schedule light theme at dawn, and dark theme at dusk;
 - Mouse and PS/2 trackpad;